TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 Sometimes people send me private messages, despite me asking everyone to [Please stop sending me messages](https://www.todepond.com/wikiblogarden/social-media/para/messages/).
 And sometimes they ask me to write a blog post about something, or to hurry up on one that's in progress.

-This helped me discover a new business opportunity to add to my list of [How I get money](https://www.todepond.com/wikiblogarden/work/how-i-get-money) so I offered to fast track any blog post for the rip off price of 99 pounds
+This helped me discover a new business opportunity to add to my list of [How I get money](https://www.todepond.com/wikiblogarden/work/how-i-get-money) so I offered to fast track any blog post for the obscene price of 99 pounds

-And to my utter surprisal, two people did it.
+Unexpectedly, two people paid it.
 Thank you to those two!
 One person specified no preference, so the second person got to choose, and they chose [Chaos to the canon](https://www.todepond.com/wikiblogarden/london/canon/chaos/no-escape/).

 <br>